katarzynakawala/QA-Assignment/docs/adr/005-typescript-eslint-migration.md

 Accepted

 ## Context
-The project was using TSLint, which has been deprecated since 2019.
 Modern TypeScript projects should use TypeScript-ESLint for better performance, more rules, and active maintenance.
 Code quality tooling is essential for maintainable test automation.

 ## Decision
 We will migrate from TSLint to TypeScript-ESLint with modern configuration: